This is a brief report on new environmental law decisions, regulations and legislation.

 The U.S. Court of Appeals for the Fifth Circuit — Texas Education Agency v.
 U.S. Department of Education

-On March 23, 2021, the court invalidated a whistleblower penalty assessed by the U.S. Department of Education against the Texas Education Agency.
-Here, a former employee of the Texas Education Agency alleged that the TEA discharged her in retaliation for a whistleblowing complaint she lodged against TEA officers.
-The agency challenged this allegation, and asserted that the U.S. Department of Education’s action violated the Texas state agency’s sovereign immunity.
-The court held that, in general, states are immune from national agency adjudication, and the TEA is a state agency which also appreciates this coverage.
-There is not any evidence that Texas waived its sovereign immunity, and the NDAA did not unambiguously declare that Texas, by accepting federal education funds, waived its sovereign immunity.
-This ruling could have ramifications in other places.
+About March 23, 2021, the court invalidated a whistleblower punishment evaluated by the U.S. Department of Education from the Texas Education Agency.
+The Nation Defense Authorization Act of 2013 (NDAA) prohibits any recipient of federal dollars from retaliating against whistleblowers.
+Herea former employee of the Texas Education Agency declared that the TEA discharged her in retaliation for a whistleblowing complaint she awakens against TEA officials.
+The agency contested that this allegation, and asserted that the U.S. Department of Education’s action violated the Texas state agency’s sovereign immunity.
+The court explained that, generally speaking, countries are immune from national agency adjudication, and the TEA is a state agency that also appreciates this protection.
+There’s no evidence that Texas waived its sovereign immunity, and the NDAA didn’t unambiguously declare that Texas, by accepting federal education funds, waived its sovereign immunity.
+This judgment may have ramifications in other areas.

 Electric Reliability Council of Texas, Inc. v.
 Panda Power Generation Infrastructure

-On March 19, 2021, the court, in a 5-to-4 ruling, held that it did not have jurisdiction, currently, to determine this situation.
-Panda Power sued ERCOT in state court, alleging that ERCOT’s energy forecasts caused it to start construction on new power production plants, but a revised forecast predicting a decline in energy utilization imperiled its investment.
-Panda Power alleged fraud and fiduciary breach.
+About March 19, 2021, the courtroom, at a 5-to-4 judgment, held that it didn’t have jurisdiction, right now, to decide this situation.
+Panda Power sued ERCOT in court, alleging that ERCOT’s energy predictions made it to begin construction on new electricity production plants, but then a revised prediction forecasting a decrease in energy usage imperiled its investment.
 ERCOT’s important defense has been that it enjoys sovereign immunity from such lawsuits.
-From the time that the case was argued and prepared for decision, the Court noted that a number of decisions had yet to be made by the lower courts in this proceeding.
-This convinced that the majority in the court that it couldn’t rule on these interlocutory rulings.
-This conclusion was published within days of their current negative weather in Texas, where ERCOT’s sovereign immunity defense was widely discussed and debated.
+By the time that the case has been argued and ready for decision, the Court noted that a number of decisions had to be made by the lower courts in this proceeding.
+This convinced that the majority in the court that it could not rule on those interlocutory rulings.
+This conclusion has been published within days of the recent adverse weather in Texas, in which ERCOT’s sovereign immunity defense has been widely discussed and debated.

-On March 26, 2021, the Texas Supreme Court decided another energy power instance, reversing the Texas court of appeals in Austin, and maintained that the determination from the Public Utility Commission (PUC) who SWEPCO, an electrical power utility, would include the construction of a brand new solar-powered energy plant in its utility rates, was reasonable and in accord with the law.
-The new plant was built in 2012, but a panel of PUC administrative law judges decided in 2010 that the expenses of construction were so large that SWEPCO should have ceased the plant’s construction in 2010.
-The PUC disagreed with this panel and enabled SWEPCO to include most of the construction costs in its rate base because that internal decision was reasonable under the circumstances.
-The Texas Supreme Court agreed that SWEPCO needed a heavy burden to prove that it acted fairly, which it satisfied.
-(The court usually grants considerable deference to such rulings from the Commission.)
+On March 26, 2021, the Texas Supreme Court decided another energy power instance, reversing the Texas court of appeals in Austin, and maintained that the determination by the Public Utility Commission (PUC) the SWEPCO, an electric power utility, might include the construction of a new coal-fired power plant in its own usefulness prices, was fair and in accord with regulations.
+The plant has been constructed in 2012, but a board of PUC administrative law judges decided in 2010 that the costs of construction were so high that SWEPCO must have stopped the plant’s structure in 2010.
+The PUC disagreed on this panel and allowed SWEPCO to add the majority of the construction costs in its rate base because that internal decision was fair under the circumstances.
+The Texas Supreme Court agreed that SWEPCO had a heavy burden to prove that it acted reasonably, which it fulfilled.
+(The court usually grants considerable deference to such rulings by the Commission.)

-On March 17, 2021, EPA published an Advance Notice of Proposed Rulemaking, inviting comments on its proposal to develop effluent guidelines under the Clean Water Act to control the discharge of PFAS chemicals.
+About March 17, 2021, EPA published an Advance Notice of Proposed Rulemaking, encouraging comments on its proposal to develop effluent guidelines under the Clean Water Act to control the release of PFAS compounds.
 Comments are due on May 17, 2021.
 (See 86 FR 14625.)

 Department of the Interior (DOI)

-On March 19, 2021, the Principal Deputy Assistant Secretary for Land and Mineral Management spread a memo to all Bureau directors saying that qualitative inspection of many DOI leasing tasks, including NEPA analysis, drilling licenses, wildlife mitigation corridors, etc., are all subject to headquarters review.
+About March 19, 2021, the Principal Deputy Assistant Secretary for Land and Mineral Management spread a memo to all of Bureau managers stating that departmental inspection of numerous DOI leasing activities, including NEPA analysis, drilling permits, wildlife mitigation corridors, etc., are subject to headquarters inspection.

 The Environmental Justice for All Act

 HR 5986 has been introduced in Congress.
-It’s entitled this is a complex bill, which necessitates careful analysis.
-The Findings supply that”communities of colour, tribal and native communities and fossil fuel-dependent communities” are bombarded by environmental dangers.
+It’s entitled the This is a intricate bill, which demands careful analysis.
+The Findings provide that”communities of color, tribal and indigenous lands and fossil fuels fuel-dependent communities” are disproportionately burdened by environmental hazards.